 Carpal tunnel syndrome occurs when the median nerve becomes compressed in your carpal tunnel, which is a passageway on your underneath your palm.
 Symptoms usually begin gradually and get progressively worse if left untreated.
 This condition affects your thumb, fingers, wrist, and the palm of your hand.

 If you’ve noticed any of the following symptoms, you may wish to consider a workers’ compensation claim for carpal tunnel syndrome:

-It’s best to begin seek medical attention as soon as you begin to notice one or more of these persistent symptoms.
+It’s best to begin to seek medical attention as soon as you begin to notice one or more of these persistent symptoms.
 If you decide to file for workers’ comp, it’s also best to do so as soon as possible.

-Carpal tunnel syndrome can happen in a variety of work environments, but job duties which require repetitive motions with the hands are at a higher risk.
+Carpal tunnel syndrome can happen in a variety of work environments, but job duties that require repetitive motions with the hands are at a higher risk.
 Exposure to vibrations through the use of hand-held power tools and the extension of the wrists with a strong grip can also cause carpal tunnel.

 Workers in the following occupations are at a greater risk of developing carpal tunnel syndrome: